matthewadel/Matthew-Adel/README.md

 A Geek Software Dveloper, Turning Coffee Into Code

 # 💫 About Me:
-📊 I’m currently working as Software Developer at Vodafone (_VOIS).
+📊 I’m currently working as Software Developer at Vodafone (_VOIS).</br>
-👨🏼‍💻 Working as a software developer since 2019
+👨🏼‍💻 Working as a software developer since 2019</br>
-🌱 Exploring advanced AI tools, and automation techniques to speed up development time 👨🏼‍🎓 Currently studying back-end development using nodejs, expressjs, nestjs and postgresql 💬 Ask me about front-end web and mobile development using reactjs and react-native ✨ Fluent in Arabic and English (C2)
+🌱 Exploring advanced AI tools, and automation techniques to speed up development time</br>
+👨🏼‍🎓 Currently studying back-end development using nodejs, expressjs, nestjs and postgresql</br>
+💬 Ask me about front-end web and mobile development using reactjs and react-native</br>
+✨ Fluent in Arabic and English (C2)</br>